15 July - 9 August 2019

 On 16 July (1:15 PM - 2:30 PM EDT), the event Fast, Fair and Green - a high-level panel discussion that will explore the question, "How can we create an economic transition fast, fair, and green enough to achieve the SDGs and NDCs?" will mark the launch of the Five Principles of Green Economy, which provide a valuable compass as we transition to sustainability, and the launch of the Green Industry Platform and the Green Finance Platform, which will equip businesses and financial institutions with the knowledge guidance, data, and tools they need to equitably green their operations.
 Both platforms are managed by the Green Growth Knowledge Partnership secretariat in Geneva.

+Check the list below to see what is on the agenda this week and the job opportunities in the region.
 Please note that the list of events and vacancies provided in our weekly newsletter is non-exhaustive.
-Stay tuned and follow us also on twitter, Facebook and other social network, or visit regularly our website for additional updates.
+Stay tuned and follow us also on Twitter, Facebook and other social networks, or visit regularly our website for additional updates.

 The events taking place this week

 Rendez-vous pour explorer l’état de la planète, des limites, des tensions, des franchissements, mais aussi l’anthropisation du monde, la désertification, le plasticage des océans, la monoculture intensive...

 Théâtre de l'Orangerie

 The opening session on Monday 15 July (2pm) will be free and open to the wide public.
 International specialists will present on the theme of inputs in the context of sustainable production.